mediafactory/DeuSu/README.md

 or if they find a different way to fix it.**

 As of 12-Jul-2014 the master branch will compile with FreePascal on Linux.
-I have tested it a bit and it at least *seems* to work.
-That of course does *not* mean that it is bug-free. :)
+All development since then has been on done on FreePascal.
+I use Linux as a development-machine and compile for Linux and for Windows on that machine.

-To compile with FreePascal you may need to change a pathname in build-linux.sh, so that FPC will find all the necessary files.
+To compile with FreePascal you may need to change a pathname in build-linux.sh and build-windows-on-linux.sh so that FPC will find all the necessary files.

 #### Compiling with FreePascal for Windows